hmrc/pillar2-stubs/README.md

 Liability Submission

 A valid liability submission includes details about the total liabilities and entities liable for the tax period.
-Here’s the expected structure for a successful liability submission:
+Here's the expected structure for a successful liability submission:
 ```
 {
   "accountingPeriodFrom": "2024-08-14",